What is the difference between horizontal and vertical transmission of diseases?

 Prepare for the Laboratory Animal Technician (LAT) Test with flashcards and multiple choice questions.
 Each question offers hints and explanations to ensure thorough understanding.
 Gear up for success in your exam journey!

-The distinction between horizontal and vertical transmission of diseases is crucial in understanding how diseases spread within a population.
-The correct choice indicates that both horizontal and vertical transmission typically involve individuals within the same generation; however, vertical transmission specifically refers to the transmission of pathogens from a mother to her offspring, either during pregnancy, childbirth, or breastfeeding.
+The correct choice emphasizes that horizontal transmission occurs between individuals of the same generation, while vertical transmission specifically refers to the transfer of pathogens from a mother to her offspring.

 Subscribe